wxMaxima-developers/wxmaxima/README.md

 which builds the directory structure necessary for running wxMaxima.

-The --enable-chm and the --with-hhc are necessary to make the builder convert the wxMaxima offline manual to a format the built-in help browser of windows understands.
-For this conversion the Microsoft HTML Help workshop is necessary.
-This program that is distributed separately.
-If they aren't added to the configure command line a cached version of the manual is used.
+The --enable-chm and the --with-hhc are only necessary to allow the builder to convert the wxMaxima offline manual to a format the built-in help browser of windows understands.
+For this conversion the Microsoft HTML Help workshop is necessary which is distributed separately.
+If they aren't added to the configure command line wxMaxima is shipped with a html version of the manual that can be viewed using the internet browser instead.